Return to top

 Chocolate orange cake topped with orange slices and a chocolate ganache frosting on a white cake board.

 Chocolate and orange are a classic and divine combination.
-Citrusy orange intensifies the flavor of chocolate cake and adds a bright, fruity aftertaste.
-If you’re unsure about the orange-chocolate combo, one bite of this soft chocolate cake and heavenly ganache will convert you.
+If you’re unsure about the orange-chocolate combo, one bite of this soft chocolate cake and chocolate orange ganache will convert you.

 Don’t be fooled by its pillowy-soft texture and silky smooth frosting, this easy chocolate orange cake recipe is simple to make but looks super fancy!
-You can make the cake layers ahead of time and freeze, then all you have to do is make the frosting and assemble.

-I like to do this for Christmas, birthday parties, and special occasions.
+I like to make this for Christmas, birthday parties, and special occasions.
 You can also try some of these other delicious cakes like this chocolate walnut cake, this gingerbread bundt cake, and this chocolate mango cake!

+Great for beginner bakers, this cake turns out perfectly every time – with minimal effort.
 I promise, this will quickly become your favorite chocolate cake recipe!

-👩🍳 Why This Recipe Works
+👩🍳 Why You’ll Love This Recipe

 Latest Recipe Video!